edinburghlivinglab/dds/pages/fast_hack.md

 * What are some possible ideas for addressing each problem (i.e. improving some aspect of food-related sustainability)?

-In the presentation, your team needs to be able to explain what information you collected (and/or looked up), what kind of information it is, and how the answers to your three questions (current state, possible problems, possible ideas) are based on your Fast Hack information.
-Be ready to explain how, where, and when you collected this information.
+In the presentation, your team needs to be able to explain what new data you collected and what existing data you located and used, and how the answers to your three questions (current state, possible problems, possible ideas) are based on your Fast Hack information.
+Be ready to explain how, where, and when you gathered information.

-You are encouraged to make your presentations visual&mdash;use photos, drawings, videos, animations, graphs, maps (etc) to help communicate about the information you collected, and your design ideas.
+You are encouraged to make your presentations visual &mdash; use photos, drawings, videos, animations, graphs, maps, etc. to help communicate about the information you collected, and your design ideas.

 ## By the End of this Phase

-You should have started your summative individual report (due early in next phase) including commenting specifically on your contribution to the Fast Hack ideas and presentation.
+You should have started your individual report (due early in the next phase), including a description of your personal contribution to the Fast Hack ideas and to the group presentation.

 Your team should have created a presentation of the information gathered in Fast Hack, and your initial ideas, and be able to clearly explain what you